Search Railroad Sites For: Google Custom Search

 The Old City Hall.
 I returned to the Inn to write about today's trip and relax the rest of the day.

-4/11/07 Up early and after a waterfall shower, I returned the key and walked back to the 2nd Street Subway Station.
-The efficient system took me quickly back to 30th Street Station.
+4/11/2007 I was up early and after a waterfall shower, returned my room key and walked back to the 2nd Street subway station.

-30th Street Station before I went inside for a Hot Cakes and Sausage breakfast at McDonalds.
-I then went up to Club Acela where I checked E-mail and relaxed before my Cardinal for Indianapolis would arrive.
+The efficient system quickly took me to 30th Street station.
+I went inside for a breakfast of hot cakes and sausage at McDonald's.
+I then went up to Club Acela, where I checked e-mail and relaxed before the Cardinal bound for Indianapolis arrived.

 The view from Club Acela.
 I would be taken down an elevator in order to catch my last Amtrak train of this trip.

-Breakfast being served on the Amfleet 28013.
-I read the New York Times Sports before switching to the USA Today.
-The train rolled down the Northeast Corridor stopping in Wilmington and Baltimore as I enjoyed the view from Room 3 in the Skyline View.
-Now some more views of the 28013.
+Breakfast was being served on the Amfleet 28013.
+I read the New York Times Sports section before switching to USA Today.
+The train rolled down the Northeast Corridor, stopping in Wilmington and Baltimore as I enjoyed the view from Room 3.
+I took photographs of diner/lounge 28013.

 They added steam tables to this car.